MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 1. Open Outlook.

-### How do optional connected experiences affect Sales in Microsoft 365 Copilot?
+### How do optional connected experiences affect Sales agent?

 If your organization has disabled the [optional connected experiences](/microsoft-365-apps/privacy/optional-connected-experiences#admin-controls-for-optional-connected-experiences) policy, the Sales app isn't displayed in Outlook for users that have installed the app by themselves.
 If the Sales app has been deployed by an administrator, it is displayed for users.

-### How can I provide feedback about Sales in Microsoft 365 Copilot?
+### How can I provide feedback about Sales agent?

 You can go to the [feedback portal](https://feedbackportal.microsoft.com/feedback/forum/7fcacc26-460c-ed11-b83d-000d3a4d91d1) to suggest a feature.
-You can also join the [Tech Community](https://techcommunity.microsoft.com/t5/viva-sales/bd-p/VivaSales) forum to interact with the product team and other users of Sales in Microsoft 365 Copilot.
+You can also join the [Tech Community](https://techcommunity.microsoft.com/t5/viva-sales/bd-p/VivaSales) forum to interact with the product team and other users of Sales agent.

 ## Admin settings